 Federal Work Study Award (FWS) FAQs

-The total amount you earn is determined by your financial aid award.
+The total amount you are eligible to earn is determined by your financial aid award.
 Once you begin working, the monthly wages are paid in two weeks intervals, usually on the 15th and the 30th of each month.
-You may participate in FWS as long as you maintain Satisfactory Academic Progress and meet all other financial aid eligibility requirements.
+You may participate in FWS if you maintain Satisfactory Academic Progress and meet all other financial aid eligibility requirements.

 Federal Work Study is based on financial aid awarded through the Federal Government.